Variance Calculator

 Variance as a variability measure

-• Standard deviation - is the square root of the variance.
-Standard deviation is a commonly used metric to measure dispersion/variability.
+- Standard deviation is the square root of the variance.
+Standard deviation is a commonly used metric to measure dispersion and overall variability.

-This calculator finds the variance of a given data set and displays the steps involved in the calculation.
+Our online variance calculator easily finds the variance of a given data set and provides a detailed, step-by-step breakdown of the calculation process.

 The rules for using this calculator

-The variance calculator accepts the input as a list of numbers separated by a delimiter.
-A few examples of possible input are shown in the table below.
+The variance calculator accepts input as a list of numbers separated by a delimiter.
+A few examples of supported formatting are shown in the table below:

-The numbers can be separated by a comma, a space, a line break, or a mix of more than one type of delimiter.
-You can use either the row or the column format.
-For all the formats shown in the above table, the calculator processes the input as 44, 63, 72, 75, 80, 86, 87, and 89.
+You can separate numbers using a comma, a space, a line break, or a combination of these delimiters.
+You can use either a row or a column format.
+For all the data formats shown in the table above, the calculator accurately processes the input as 44, 63, 72, 75, 80, 86, 87, and 89.

-Once entering the data, you may select whether it is sample data or population data.
-When you hit the calculate button, the calculator displays five statistical parameters of the dataset: count (number of observations), mean, sum of squared deviations, variance, and the standard deviation.
+After entering your data, choose whether it represents a sample or a full population.
+Once you hit the calculate button, the tool displays five core statistical parameters: count (number of observations), mean, sum of squared deviations, variance, and standard deviation.

-The calculator is designed to calculate the variance of a data set.
-It also provides an insight into the theory behind the calculation and shows all the steps involved.
+This calculator is specifically designed to calculate the variance of a data set.
+Furthermore, it provides valuable insight into the underlying statistical theory by clearly showing all the steps involved.

-When making inferences, it is preferable to use a large data set to obtain good statistics.
-But it is often difficult to obtain population data representing all possible observations.
-Therefore, as a rule, a "sample" is taken from the population.
-And conclusions about the population are usually drawn from the sample data.
+For highly reliable statistical inferences, it is always preferable to use a large data set.
+However, it is often impractical to obtain population data representing all possible observations.
+Because of this, statisticians typically take a "sample" from the population, allowing conclusions about the entire population to be drawn directly from the sample data.

-Variance measures a data set's average dispersion in relation to the mean.
-It is often denoted by σ² for a population and by for a sample.
-A larger value of σ² or implies a larger dispersion of data points from the sample mean and vice versa.
+Variance measures a dataset's average dispersion relative to its mean.
+It is traditionally denoted by σ² for a population and by s² for a sample.
+A larger value of σ² or s² indicates a wider dispersion of data points from the mean, whereas a smaller value indicates that the data points are grouped closely around the mean.

 (Set I) 11, 3, 5, 21, 10, 15, 20, 25, 13, 26, 27,